nazmulidris/customviews/README.md

 ## Custom Drawable
-The `ImageView` has it's background set to `SimpleTextDrawable` and it's height and width are not explicitly set.
-The layout params of `wrap_content` is set for both the height and width.
+The `ImageView` has it's background set to `SimpleTextDrawable` and it's height and width are not explicitly set; the layout params of `wrap_content` is set for both the height and width.
 ```kotlin
 imageView.backgroundDrawable = SimpleTextDrawable()
 ```